funalab/PipeBO/README.md

-# PipeBO: Piepelining Bayesian optimization
+# PipeBO: Pipelining Bayesian optimization

 This is the code for [title]().
 This project is carried out in [Funahashi Lab. at Keio University](https://fun.bio.keio.ac.jp/)